niravnmore/phptut/se_assiginment.md

 #### Flow Chart

-Q. How do flowcharts help in programming and system design?
+Q-32.
+How do flowcharts help in programming and system design?
 - **Flowcharts** aid programming and system design by:
     1. **Simplifying Processes**: Visualize and clarify complex workflows.
     2. **Planning**: Act as a blueprint for coding or system design.